-Given that the phyB, hy5, col3 and cop1 mutations can affect hypocotyl elongation under red light conditions (Datta et al., 2006; J. Lee et al., 2007; Peter H Quail, 2002; von Arnim & Deng, 1994), we investigated the expression of COL13 in the absence of PHYB, COL3, HY5 and COP1.
-Semi-quantitative PCR and quantitative PCR (qPCR) analysis revealed that the expression of COL13 in phyB, col3 or hy5 knockout plants was significantly reduced compared with that in the WT, while the expression of COL13 in the cop1mutants was increased (Fig. 3a,b).
-As the expression of COL13 decreased the most in the col3 mutant, we generated transgenic lines expressing GUS under control of the COL13 promoter in the col3 mutant background.
-Interestingly, while the COL13 promoter was active in the hypocotyl as well as cotyledon in WT seedlings, GUS expression was not detected in the hypocotyl in the col3 mutant background (Fig. 3c).
+Given that the phyB, hy5, col3, and cop1 mutations can affect hypocotyl elongation under red-light conditions (Datta et al., 2006; Lee et al., 2007; Peter H Quail, 2002; von Arnim & Deng, 1994), we investigated the expression of COL13 in the absence of PHYB, COL3, HY5, and COP1.
+Semi-quantitative PCR and quantitative PCR (qPCR) analysis revealed that the expression of COL13 in phyB, col3, or hy5 knockout plants was significantly reduced compared with that of the WT, whereas the expression of COL13 in the cop1 mutants was increased (Fig. 3a, b).
+As the expression of COL13 decreased the most in the col3 mutant, we generated transgenic lines expressing GUS under the control of the COL13 promoter with the col3 mutant background.
+Interestingly, although the COL13 promoter was active in the hypocotyls and cotyledons in the WT seedlings, GUS expression was not detected in the hypocotyl in the col3 mutant background (Fig. 3c).

-To understand the functional relationship and genetic interaction between COL13 and COL3 and their role in the regulation of hypocotyl growth, we generated a $col13 \times col3$ double mutant, and examined hypocotyl length under red light conditions.
-Given that col13 is in Col-0 and col3 is in WS background, crossing lines from different backgrounds very likely will have an effect on the hypocotyl length.
-To reduce the effect from background, we use the F1 hybrid of Col-0x WS as WT.
-We found that, while hypocotyl length in the double mutant col13xcol3 was longer than in WT seedlings, it was not significantly different to hypocotyl length in the single mutants, col13 or col3.
+To understand the functional relationship and genetic interaction between COL13 and COL3 and their role in the regulation of hypocotyl growth, we generated a col13 col3 double mutant and examined hypocotyl length under red-light conditions.
+Given that col13 was in Col-0 and col3 was in the WS background, crossing lines from different backgrounds would likely affect hypocotyl length.
+To reduce the effect of the background, we used the F1 hybrid of Col-0x WS as the WT.
+We found that, although hypocotyl length in the double-mutant col13 col3 was longer than in the WT seedlings, it was not significantly different from hypocotyl length in the single mutants, col13 or col3.
 (Fig. 3d).
-To confirm this result, we made the RNAi lines of COL13 in the col3 mutant background (Fig. 3e), and we obtained the same result as Fig. 3d.
-Additionally, we also generated a COL13-OX line in the col3 mutant background, and showed that hypocotyl length in this strain was similar to that of WS, and significantly shorter than that of the col3 mutant (Fig. 3e).
-In other words, overexpression of COL13 rescued the phenotype exhibited by the col3mutant.
-Taken together, our results suggest that COL13 might be the downstream of COL3 in the red-light mediated signaling pathway.
+To confirm this result, we created the RNAi lines of COL13 in the col3 mutant background (Fig. 3e), and we obtained the same result as in Fig. 3d.
+Additionally, we also generated a COL13 -OX line in the col3 mutant background and showed that the hypocotyl length in this strain was similar to that of the WS and significantly shorter than that of the col3 mutant (Fig. 3e).
+In other words, COL13 overexpression rescued the phenotype exhibited by the col3 mutant.
+Taken together, our results suggest that COL13 might be downstream of COL3 in the red-light-mediated signaling pathway.

-The HY5-COL3-COL13 regulatory chain
+HY5-COL3-COL13 regulatory chain